DeveloperFromUkraine/some-repo/src/empty-state/empty-state.md

             <mat-tab label="Component Styling"><div class="tab-height">
                 <ul>
                     <li>Images should only consume a small portion of the empty state.</li>
                     <li>Images should be contained within the empty state but not the empty-state-description component.</li>
+                    <li>The default empty state displays the image component in the lower right hand corner.</li>
                 </ul>
             </div></mat-tab>
             <mat-tab label="HTML"><div class="tab-height">